KADI-FM

-KADI-FM (99.5 FM) is a Contemporary Christian Music radio station in Republic, Missouri serving the Springfield, Missouri area.
+KADI-FM (99.5 FM) is a Christian contemporary hit radio station in Republic, Missouri serving the Springfield, Missouri area.
 The station is owned by Karen and R.C.
 Amer through its holding company Vision Communications.

 KADI-FM was also the call sign for a progressive rock station in St. Louis, MO, located first at 96.5, then later at 96.3 on the FM dial.
-The station was identified as KADI from 1959 until 1987, when the call letters were changed to KRJY.
+The station was identified as KADI from 1959 until 1987, when the call sign were changed to KRJY.